aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-9.md

 Particularly, the Monte-Carlo calculations of pi are showing MUCH better approximations than previously.
 Percent error has dropped from 10s of percent, to tenths of a percent.

+UPDATE Tue Mar 18 2014 1200:

+Consider the project working.
+All that's left is to put the bitstream into a /dev/ device.
+Shouldn't be too difficult with PERL.
+Ought to get a head-start on the presentation documents too.